-- Performance includes musicianship and aural skill activities, vocal and instrumental improvisation, performing and recording of compositions, and vocal and instrumental arrangements of various genres of 19th and 20th century music. - Musicology aurally and visually analyse music related to styles being studied.
+Performance - includes musicianship and aural skill activities, vocal and instrumental improvisation, performing and recording of compositions, and vocal and instrumental arrangements of various genres of 20th and 21st century music.

+Musicology - aurally and visually analyse music related to styles being studied.

-Students are assessed each semester in performance, composition and analysis.
+Students are assessed each semester in performance, composition and analysis

-TERM 1 TERM 2 TERM 3 TERM 4 Topics Music of the Classical Period Music for Film Music of the Romantic Period Music of the 20th & 21st Centuries Assessment Performance Exam: Musicology (Classical & Film) Composition (Film) Composition Integrated Project: Performance & Composition
+TERM 1 TERM 2 TERM 3 TERM 4 Topics Music of the Classical Period Music for Film Music of Australia and around the world Music of the 19th, 20th and 21st Centuries Assessment Performance Exam: Musicology (Classical and Film) Composition (Film) Composition Integrated Project: Performance and Composition